Weilei424/Upark/README.md

 About the Team:

 Adam: Hi my name is Adam, I'm a second year student pursuing a bachelors in computer science here at York.
 My roles for this hackathon were to work on designing and planning the back-end portion of the project with Mason and Mustafa.
-Aditionally I designed the map for the front-end and video for our pitch.
+Additionally I designed the map for the front-end and video for our pitch.

 Amanuel: